 Authors have an additional choice to make, in that they can either:

 - opt to make data and/or code available; in this case, if accepted, their paper will be automatically submitted to AET for check of criteria, and whether badges can be assigned to the paper; or

 - opt not to make their research artifacts and datasets accessible to the program committee; in that case, authors are asked to comment in their submitted paper on why this is not possible, practical, or desirable.
-This statement should be present at the end of the introduction section and may be deleted in the final version of the paper if accepted.
-Possible reasons may involve privacy restrictions and/or non-disclosure agreements
+This statement should be included at the end of the introduction section and may be deleted in the final version of the paper if accepted.
+Possible reasons may involve privacy restrictions and/or non-disclosure agreements.

 We solicit the submission of technical research papers that describe original and significant results of theoretical, empirical, conceptual, or experimental work in software architecture.
 The submissions will be evaluated based on novelty, soundness, significance/relevance, open science principles (as outlined above), and presentation quality, in that order.